-- Thin the first couple coat with a bit of water, but make the last coat at full thickness for a durable finish and uniform coverage.
+- Thin the paint with a bit of water for the first couple coats but make the last coat at full thickness for a durable finish and uniform coverage.

 To repair most cracks in stucco, you can use masonry caulk as a filler.
 Overfill the crack with the caulk and use a trowel to flatten it and feather out along the edges.
 Blending the stucco finish to make a good match may take a little practice.
 A whisk broom or similar stiff-bristled brush can be used to stipple the surface lightly and achieve a reasonable match to the stucco finish.

 To repair loose and crumbling stucco, remove all the damaged material from the area using a putty knife or similar tool.
 Use a wire brush to remove all remaining loose stucco from the surface and vacuum or blow out the dust.
 Check the metal lath underneath for damage and prime any rust with a metal primer.
 If the metal is degraded and breaking, replace it by cutting out and replacing the damaged lath.

 Loose and crumbling stucco can be repaired with a pre-mixed patching compound or compound can be made with 1 part portland cement, ½ part hydrated lime and 4½ to 6 parts very fine sand.
 Mix all the dry ingredients and then add enough water to make a thick paste that will stick to a vertical surface.
 If you make a mistake and mix the paste too thin, combine more portland cement, lime, and sand in the proper portions and then add the mixture to the paste to thicken it.
 Once it is mixed, the paste will be workable for about an hour.